-Compliance with this Handbook is overseen on a day-to-day basis by the Illinois Shines ABP and ILSFA Program Administrators.
+Compliance with this Handbook is overseen on a day-to-day basis by the Illinois Shines and ILSFA Program Administrators.
 Program Administrators have the right to take any reasonable steps to investigate and ensure compliance with this Handbook and other Program requirements, including but not limited to:

-- Requiring Approved Vendors or Designees to submit marketing or training materials, Disclosure Forms, customer contracts, required records, or other documents for review: - Requiring Approved Vendors or Designees to revise materials to ensure compliance with consumer protection or other Program requirements; and - Performing investigations or spot-checks to determine compliance, which may include contacting and requesting information from customers.
+- Requiring Approved Vendors or Designees to submit marketing or training materials, Disclosure Forms, customer contracts, amendments to customer contracts, financing agreements and related documents, Uniform Commercial Code statements filed by Approved Vendors or Designees, required records, or other documents for review; - Requiring Approved Vendors or Designees to revise materials to ensure compliance with consumer protection or other Program requirements; and - Performing investigations or spot-checks to determine compliance, which may include contacting and requesting information from customers.